Olga Lucia Alvarez

 Barbara Duff was ordained a priest with the Association of Roman Catholic Women Priests in Falls Church, VA on June 22, 2013.
 She has many interests and a wide variety of experiences, along with several college degrees.
 She held the titles of Nurse, Nursing Home Supervisor, Assistant Chief Nurse, and Captain (USAF).
 Teacher, Realtor, Black Belt, Private pilot, Georgia Director of Sisters in Spirit Woman’s motorcycle riders, In her later years, she has followed the call of the Spirit as a priest in the Association of Roman Catholic Priests and serves the homeless.

 Abigail Eltzroth has served as a jail chaplain in Saginaw, Michigan, as a pastoral associate on the Fort Peck Indian Reservation in Montana, and as pastor to two churches in the sandhills of Nebraska.
-She has a theology degree from the Washington Theological Union and was ordained a deacon on October 8, 2016 in Albany, NY.
-She lives near Asheville, North Carolina where she is forming an inclusive faith community.
-Her priestly ordination is scheduled for April 30, 2017.
+She has a theology degree from the Washington Theological Union.
+Abigail lives near Asheville, North Carolina where she is forming an inclusive faith community.
+She was ordained a deacon, October 8, 2016 and a priest, April 30, 2017.

 Elena was born in East Harlem NY of Puerto Rican parents.
 She is a spouse, mother and grandmother.
 Elena has a Masters Degree in social work from Columbia University and currently practices medical social work in Tampa FL.
 Elena has been an active member of the parishes she has been associated with and has served in a variety of ministries.
 Elena’s present ministry is to the homebound and disabled often dealing with end of life issues.
 Elena is focusing her ministry on bringing the word of God to the marginalized.
 She was ordained a deacon on March 25, 2017.